Peachtree Creek Greenway: History

 While the Greenway is expected to increase business revenue along the mostly immigrant Buford Highway corridor (BuHi district) there is concern about the effect of increased property value on affordable housing surrounding the greenway.
 Controversy has risen in regards to gentrification along the corridor.
 Anticipation for the Peachtree Creek Greenway has already caused the median gross rent to rise by 22.9%.
 The City of Brookhaven has been awarded $2.7 million in federal funds towards the project through the Atlanta Regional Commission.
 In 2017 The City of Brookhaven attempted to take 19 acres of land for the Peachtree Creek Greenway through eminent domain.
 In March 2018 a Dekalb County Superior Court Judge ruled against Brookhaven, calling it an illegal "bad faith" deal.

 The first section of the greenway opened on December 12, 2019 officially.
+In 2024, Brookhaven approved a $1.2 million contract to design the final phase of the Greenway.